 Bosnia and Herzegovina isn’t exactly at the top of many bucket lists.
 Heck, most people I know could barely point it out on a map and my Irish friends are only familiar with the name thanks to it popping up in the Eurovision Song Contest every year!
+That said, and as surprised as you may be, there are so many unique things to do in Bosnia and Herzegovina.

 While planning my current overland adventure from Cork to Cape Town, visiting Bosnia was again not my top priority.
 As with everything in life, however, it is sometimes the unexpected places and the unexpected people that leave the biggest impression upon us.
 Having spent an incredible 8 days touring this wonderful hidden gem of a country, a nation with a troubled past, a difficult present and what will hopefully be a bright future, I now urge you all to visit Bosnia as soon as possible and to fill your belly with Ćevapi and your heart with new friends.

-Visiting Bosnia Herzegovina: Food & Drink
+Things To Do In Bosnia Herzegovina: Food & Drink

 45. Award winning olive oil